JulienMalka/snowfield/README.md

 #### Secrets

 Secrets are stored in the secrets folder.
-They are decrypted upon system activation using the host ssh key.
+They are uncrypted upon system activation using the host ssh key.
 Secrets are managed using nix-sops.

 ### Inspirations